 There is a degree of romanticism attached to the past.
 Stories of eras gone by tend to gloss over the minute details that history must remember in order to be unbiased and accurate.
 With careful creativity, almost any event can be retold from another perspective.
 Very few events suffer from the unfortunate nudity of singularity.
 This is perhaps a bold statement to make, considering that the history of human civilization is at the very least 6,000 years old.
 However, it cannot be denied that the dispassionate barbarity of the Holocaust is chilling beyond rational comprehension.
-Since the end of the World War II in 1945, various Social Sciences, like Politics, Sociology, and IR, have tried to analyze and make sense of not only the war itself but also the genocide that was its by-product.
+Since the end of the World War II in 1945, various Social Sciences, like Politics, Sociology, and IR, have tried to analyze and make sense of not only the war itself but also the genocide that accompanied it.
 According to statistics, close to 11 Million people were killed during the Holocaust, out of which 6 Million were Jews and among them, 1.5 Million victims were children under the age of 15.

-Night and Fog, a documentary by Alain Resnais is a shocking and highly effective work of art, describing through speculation, the realities of life in Auschwitz and Majdanek.
+Night and Fog, a documentary by Alain Resnais is a shocking and highly effective work of art, describing through speculation, the realities of life in two concentration camps, Auschwitz and Majdanek.
 Filmed in 1955, a decade after the end of the WWII, the film walks its viewers through time as the camera makes its way deep into the now abandoned factories of death and despair.

 No Place for being: Less than bare life

-The documentary, Night and Fog (Originally in French, Nuit et Brouillard) has a fairly simple plot.
+Night and Fog (Originally in French, Nuit et Brouillard) has a fairly simple plot.
 It goes back and forth in time.
 Starting with a lonely walk through the compounds of Auschwitz and Majdanek, the narrator grants a powerful background to the desolate imagery.
 There is something immeasurably vile about a genocide conducted so bureaucratically that everyone involved can simply ease their conscience by telling themselves that they were just following orders.
-As the film takes us through the various blocks of the camp, the narrator describes how these camps were built like any other government project; with businessmen bidding for the contracts, architects, and laborers employed like for other public works and bribes paid in order to grease the system otherwise heavily loaded down with paperwork.
+As the film takes us through the various blocks of the camp, the narrator describes how these camps were built like any other government project; with businessmen bidding for the contracts, architects, and laborers employed like for other public works, and bribes paid in order to grease the system otherwise heavily loaded down with paperwork.
 Furthermore, the narrator says that while these camps were being built, their future inhabitants, separated by hundreds of miles and often sharing barely any common characteristics, had no idea that a place was being prepared for them.

-Interspersed with the footage of the now abandoned camps, are stock photographs and original videos from the Nazi Germany.
+Interspersed with the footage of the now abandoned camps, are stock photographs and original videos from Nazi Germany.
 These old videos document the ‘efficient’ way in which people were brought into the concentration camps and exterminated in the most ‘productive’ ways possible.
-This is demonstrated through older black-and-white films from French, Soviet, and Polish newsreels, footage shot by detainees of the Westerbork internment camp in the Netherlands, or by the Allies’ “clean-up” operations.
+This is also demonstrated through older black-and-white films from French, Soviet, and Polish newsreels, footage shot by detainees of the Westerbork internment camp in the Netherlands, or by the Allies’ “clean-up” operations.

 A difficult film to watch, Night and Fog is moving and captivating.
 Co-written by Jean Cayrol, a personal friend of Resnais and a survivor of the Holocaust, the documentary uses strong graphic imagery in order to make a statement.
 Accentuated by a background score that perceptively echoes the emotions of the viewers as they watch the film, Night and Fog goes beyond being just a motion picture.

 The film is divided into two sections.
-The first section deals with the rise of Nazi ideology, the course of the WWII and the sentencing of people to a fate in the camps.
+The first section deals with the rise of Nazi ideology, the course of the WWII, and the sentencing of people to a fate in the camps.
 The second section deals with the inner realities of a typical camp.
 The years 1954 and 1955 were marked by a number of commemorations of the WWII.
 Among these was an exhibition, curated by Olga Wormser and Henri Michel, ‘Resistance, Liberation, Deportation’, which opened on 10 November 1954 at the Institut Pédagogique National (National Teaching Institute) in Paris.
-The first public announcement of a film dealing with the theme of the Holocaust, was first made on the radio in 1954, on the first day of the exhibition.
+The public announcement of a film dealing with the theme of the Holocaust was first made on the radio in 1954, on the opening day of the exhibition.

 Deconstructing Night and Fog: Of hurt personhood and shattered existence